lann/wasm-wave/README.md

 Options may be encoded in their variant form
 (e.g. `some(1)` or `none`).
-A `some` value may also be encoded as the "bare" payload value itself, but only if the payload is not an option, result, variant, or enum type<sup>†</sup>.
+A `some` value may also be encoded as the "flat" payload value itself, but only if the payload is not an option, result, variant, or enum type<sup>†</sup>.

 - `option<u8>` → `123` = `some(123)`